fern-api/fern/generators/go/README.md

           enableExplicitNull: true
         output:
           location: local-file-system
-          path: ../../generated/go
+          path: ../generated/go
 ```

 Note that this feature requires generics, so the generated `go.mod` will be upgraded to `1.18` (as opposed to `1.13`).

-## Releases
+## Versions

-All generator releases are published in the [Releases section of the GitHub repository](https://github.com/fern-api/fern-go/releases).
+Find the latest version number and changelog for this generator in [this SDK Generators table](https://github.com/fern-api/fern?tab=readme-ov-file#sdk-generators).
+The changelog shows earlier version numbers, if any.
 You can directly use these version numbers in your generator configuration files.

 For instance, if you want to use version `0.12.1` of the Go generator: